akeneo-labs/ExtensionStarter/doc/install-standalone.md

 find . -name '*.php' -type f -print0 | xargs -0 sed -i "s#DemoConnector#${CONNECTOR_NAME}#g"
 ```

+### Cleanup
-Then clean up all the starter kit initialization files:
+At this point, you can clean all the starter kit initialization files:

 ```
 rm -f doc/*